raspberrypilearning/catch-the-dots/en/step_5.md

-## Increasing the difficulty
+## Increase the difficulty

-Let's make the game get more difficult the longer the player survives, by slowly reducing the delay between dots appearing.
+Now you're going to make the game more difficult the longer the player plays it.
+You will do this by making the dots appear faster and faster over time.

 --- task ---
-Create a new variable called `delay`{:class="blockdata"}.
+Create a new `variable`{:class="blockdata"} called 'delay'.

 ![Stage sprite](images/stage-sprite.png)
 --- /task ---

 --- task ---
-On your stage, create a new script that sets the delay to eight seconds, and then slowly reduces the delay time the longer the game goes on.
+Go to the Stage's Scripts area and create a new script that sets the `delay`{:class="blockdata"} variable to `8` and then slowly reduces the value of `delay`{:class="blockdata"} while the game runs.

 ![Stage sprite](images/stage-sprite.png)